computersarecool/dsa_opengl_examples/README.md

 - `include`: This includes headers from this project and third parties
 - `src`: This holds the source code for these examples

+There are three classes used in the examples: `Application`, `Camera` and `Glslprogram`.
+These provided basic needed functionality.

 ## Functionality

+#### base_app
+This is an abstract base class and should be ignored

 #### basic_cube
 This is a rotating cube with model-space positions as colors

 #### multiple_attributes_and_buffers
 This uses mapped buffers to upload data